 Thus we get the electron’s electric charge density distribution as:

-X coordinate is the radius with as the distance unit
+X coordinate is the radius with

 Y coordinate is the electric charge density with e as the electric charge unit.